niknak1379/ObsidianNotes/content/Network/Networking-Basics/Protocols/00-Protocol Models/TCP,IP-Model&Layers/03-Network Layer.md

 ## Middle Boxes
-usually in the Network layer but could also be in the [[Transport Layer]].
+usually in the Network layer but could also be in the [[04-Transport Layer]].
 Could be a **Firewall** for example.
 	which can be used to black out IP packets with certain qualities, such as containing certain flags, etc...